JinkiJung/Tasc/docs/source/basicConcept.rst

 Action
 ^^^^^^^^
-Action is a dynamic behavior of Terminus that make changes of state or produce data.
-Some action has target of the action which is Terminus type.
+Action is a dynamic behavior of Terminus that produce State or data.
+Some action has *target* of the action which is Terminus type.
 Action can be interpreted as a motor skill of a user to be performed at Tasc.

 Condition